 Do You Need a Contract?

 If you're not satisfied with the Xfinity Mobile plan, fret not.
 You'll be able to cancel your service within 30 days of the next billing cycle date, leaving you responsible for just the current month and any potential remaining mobile device payments.
-This is a nice sigh of relief, as most cellular networks require a contract and can charge hundreds for cancelling early.
+This is a nice sigh of relief, as most cellular networks require a contract and can charge hundreds for canceling early.

 You'll be able to cancel your plan and return any devices for a full refund, but a $35 restocking fee will apply after a certain amount of time.
 Still, this is much better than a contract cancellation fee.
 Any other outstanding charges on the device or plan must be paid as well.